Hans Henric von Essen: Biography

 Hans Henrik von Essen was appointed Colonel in 1787, Major General in 1795, and Field Marshal in 1811.
 He served as the Governor of Stockholm from 1795 to 1797 and as the Governor-General of Pomerania from 1800 to 1809.
 Upon the revolution of 1809, he received the title of count and a place in the Council of State.
 In 1810 he was sent as Ambassador to Paris by Charles XIII, and his negotiations with Napoleon's ministers restored Pomerania to Sweden.

-In 1814, Hans Henrik von Essen served as the commander of the Swedish military forces at the border with Norway.
-By the Treaty of Kiel, the King of Denmark had to cede Norway to the King of Sweden, due to the alliance of Denmark-Norway with France during the later phases of the Napoleonic Wars.
-This treaty was however not accepted by the Norwegians.
-The Norwegian-Swedish War of 1814 was fought in the summer of 1814.
-Subsequently, the Convention of Moss was signed resulting in the Union between Sweden and Norway.
-Hans Henrik von Essen served as the Governor-general of Norway until he was succeeded by Count Carl Carlsson Mörner during 1816.